 We used regression modelling techniques applied to our research database to explore the relationships between these factors and engagement.
 The results were:

-- All factors had a statistically significant impact on engagement with the exception of Colleagues.
-As a result, Colleagues was removed from the model - Figure 4 sets out the percentage of impact on engagement due to each factor.
+- All factors had a statistically significant impact on engagement - Figure 4 sets out the percentage of impact on engagement due to each factor.

 Figure 4: Percentage of impact on engagement due to each factor